todatech/csda-lab/lab1/lab1_submission.md

 In this project, we have built 4 different recommender systems based on different ideas and algorithms.
 They are as follows:

-1. Simple Recommender: This system used overall TMDB Vote Count and Vote Averages to build Top Movies Charts, in general and for a specific genre.
-The IMDB Weighted Rating System was used to calculate ratings on which the sorting was finally performed.
+1. Simple Recommender: This system used overall Vote Count and Vote Averages to build Top Movies Charts, in general and for a specific movie category.
 2. Content Based Recommender: We built two content based engines; one that took movie overview and taglines as input and the other which took metadata such as cast, crew, genre and keywords to come up with predictions.
 We also deviced a simple filter to give greater preference to movies with more votes and higher ratings.
-3. Collaborative Filtering: We used the powerful Surprise Library to build a collaborative filter based on single value decomposition.
+3. Collaborative Filtering: We used the Surprise Library to build a collaborative filter based on single value decomposition.
 The RMSE obtained was less than 1 and the engine gave estimated ratings for a given user and movie.
-4. Hybrid Engine: We brought together ideas from content and collaborative filterting to build an engine that gave movie suggestions to a particular user based on the estimated ratings that it had internally calculated for that user.
+4. Hybrid Engine: We combine the idea from content and collaborative filterting to build an engine that gave movie suggestions to a particular user based on the estimated ratings that it had internally calculated for that user.